The Tamarkin--Tsygan calculus of an algebra a la Stasheff: Colored operads and Koszul duality

 through the methods of~\cite{LV}*{Chapter 7}.
 Note that $\D^\antishriek = T[u]$ is a polynomial algebra generated by $u=\delta^\vee$, and when we write $\Calc^\antishriek$ we are doing it in the sense of inhomogeneous Koszul duality theory.

-{\textit{Remark.}} In~\cite{TT} the authors state that $\Calc$ is Koszul and give a description of what they refer to as $\Calc_\infty$-algebras.
-However, it is not clear that $\Calc$ admits a quadratic presentation, although it does admit a quadratic-cubic presentation (where the quadratic-cubic equatios only appear in the operations of mixed colour).
-We intend to compute its minimal model in future work.
+\begin{remark} In~\cite{TT} the authors state that $\Calc$ is Koszul and give a description of what they refer to as $\Calc_\infty$-algebras.
+However, it is not clear that $\Calc$ admits a quadratic presentation, although it does admit a quadratic-cubic presentation (where the quadratic-cubic equations only appear in the operations of mixed color). \end{remark}